-In response to concerns raised by local irrigators, the Queensland Government has been reviewing transitioning SunWater's 8 channel irrigation schemes to local management arrangements, where local irrigators would own and operate the schemes.
+In response to concerns raised by local irrigators, we have reviewed transitioning SunWater's 8 channel irrigation schemes to local management arrangements (LMA), where local irrigators would own and operate the schemes.

-The St George scheme has transitioned to local management on the 30th June 2018.
+The St George scheme transitioned to a LMA on 30 June 2018.

-The Theodore scheme transitioned on 2 October 2018.
+The Theodore scheme transitioned to a LMA on 2 October 2018.

-Emerald: Anne Marie O’Callaghan (Acting Chair), David McDougall, Peter Galea, Ross Burnett, Hamish Millar, Emma McCullagh.
+Transition scheme board: Anne Marie O’Callaghan (Acting Chair), David McDougall, Peter Galea, Ross Burnett, Hamish Millar, Emma McCullagh

-Eton: Lee Blackburn (Chair), John Muscat, John Palmer, Josephine Prior, Tom Wallwork.
+Transition scheme board: Lee Blackburn (Chair), John Muscat, John Palmer, Josephine Prior, Tom Wallwork